okikio/native/packages/emitter/README.md

 ## Getting started

+The `EventEmitter` class is what runs the show for the `@okikio/emitter` library.
+To use it properly you need to create a new instance of `EventEmitter`, the instance of `EventEmitter` is what allows for event emitting, and listening.

-Event Emitter allows for an easy way to manage events.
+`EventEmitter` allows for an easy way to manage events.
 It inherits properties/methods from [@okiki/manager](https://www.npmjs.com/package/@okikio/manager).

 ```js
 // You need to first initialize a new Event Emitter